Audi A3 Saloon review

 The engines are fantastic but we’d mark out 1.4 TFSI CoD as the one to go for.
 The latest 138bhp 1.4-litre TFSI is 21kg lighter than the engine it replaces, and with 250Nm of torque at just 1,500rpm, it delivers lively performance and rapid in-gear response.
 Buyers can also specify a six-speed manual box.
 Those wanting Audi's four-wheel drive quattro system will have to go for the 178bhp 1.8-litre TFSI quattro.

-Additionally, decent performance and running costs, plus a great all-round driving experience, helped the A3 finish 16th in our Top 150, and it was the highest-placed Audi in the survey.
+Even though the A3 is still fairly new, our Driver Power 2014 satisfaction survey shows owners are impressed with the build quality and in-car tech.
+Decent performance and running costs, plus a great driving experience, helped the car finish 16th in our Top 150, and it was the highest-placed Audi in the survey.

 Some of the Audi A3 Saloon's much-praised car technology includes some smart safety features that can give the Volvo a run for its money.
 As well as seven airbags and a host of electronic driver aids, the A3 Saloon gets a pedestrian-friendly active bonnet and driver tiredness monitor as standard.
 Kit such as blind spot warning and a lane keeping aid is on the options list.